Contact Us Today (424) 372-3112

 Posted by Philip Israels | Aug 20, 2019

-The crime of “embezzlement” is defined under California Penal Code Section 503, which describes this white collar offense as fraudulent appropriation of property by somebody who was entrusted.
+The crime of “embezzlement” is defined under California Penal Code Section 503.
+This white-collar offense is the fraudulent appropriation of property by somebody who was entrusted.
 It is also commonly referred to as employee theft.

-Embezzlement is different than most common California theft crimes because there is a requirement that the property taken had been entrusted to the defendant by the owner.
-In fact, it's not possible to the be convicted of PC 503 embezzlement unless the defendant possessed property they were given consent to access.
+Embezzlement is different from most common California theft crimes because the property taken must have been entrusted to the defendant by the owner.
+In fact, it's not possible to be convicted of PC 503 embezzlement unless the defendant possessed property they were given consent to access.

 Embezzlement cases in California don't always mean large sums of money were taken from a manager at a big company.
-There have been many types of embezzlement cases filed against a wide range of people in a position of trust in small corporations where only a small amount of money or property was allegedly taken.
+Many types of embezzlement cases have been filed against a wide range of people in positions of trust.
+For instance, a cashier at a small store who pockets a portion of the daily earnings, or a caretaker who misuses a client's funds, could also be charged with embezzlement, even if only a small amount of money or property was allegedly taken.

 It should be noted that you can still be prosecuted and convicted of Penal Code 503 embezzlement if you didn't have a specific intent to keep the money or property permanently.

-For example, an employee who was entrusted by their company to make bank deposits decides to take a portion of a deposit one day to pay some personal debts with a genuine intent to pay it back.
+For example, an employee whose company entrusted to make bank deposits decides to take a portion of a deposit one day to pay some personal debts with a genuine intent to pay it back.
 This employee could still be convicted under PC 503 because they unlawfully possessed company earnings entrusted to them.
 Their genuine intent to pay it back later is not a valid legal defense.

 Penal Code 503 embezzlement is a “wobbler,” meaning the case can be filed as either a misdemeanor or felony crime.
+This designation gives the prosecutor discretion in charging, and it's crucial to have a skilled defense lawyer to argue for the most favorable outcome.
 A conviction can result in severe penalties.

 Legal Description of Embezzlement – Penal Code 503